Kambaba Jasper Properties, Meaning, Facts and Photos

 With regards to hardness which refers to scratch resistance not toughness, kambaba jasper grades 6.5 to 7 on Mohs scale.
 In geology hardness and toughness are not the same.

 The kambaba jasper stones in our first two pictures come from our collection.
 The third picture is courtesy of Marco Campos-Venuti.
-The first photo is clickable and redirects to the original non-compressed image.
+The first photo is clickable and redirects to the original image.